segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex market.md

 (5) **Import normalized costs report**  - enable normalized costs report import.

-(6) If normalized costs report enabled, you can select billing currency of report.
+(6) If the normalized costs report is enabled, you can select the billing currency of the report.

+(7) If the normalized costs report is enabled, you can set the value multiplier.
+Multiplied by the cost in the report.

-(7) **Import offer statistics report**  - enable offer statistics report import.
+(8) **Import offer statistics report**  - enable offer statistics report import.

 ---